rikiya-ohashi/ooservo/README.md

 - **`pin`**: `uint8_t`
 - **Returns**: `bool` — `true` if the servo is connected and responding, `false` if a communication error occurs.

+> **Note:** You must call `attach()` before using any of the other methods below.

 ---

 ### `write(angle)`
 Rotates the servo to a specific target angle at maximum speed (non-blocking).
 Upon power-up, the current position is mapped to the 0°-359° range.
-For details, see [Startup & Calibration](#4-startup--calibration-rotational-direction-at-power-up) in the Usage Notes.
+For details, see [Startup & Calibration](#3-startup--calibration-rotational-direction-at-power-up) in the Usage Notes.
 - **`angle`**: `int32_t` (Range: `-2,147,483,647` to `2,147,483,647`)

 ---